-As of June 30, 2020 and December 31, 2019, we had approximately \$219.7 million and \$151.5 million, respectively, in combined available cash, cash equivalents, restricted cash, policy benefits receivable and fees receivable.
+As of March 31, 2020 and December 31, 2019, we had approximately \$188.7 million and \$151.5, respectively, in combined available cash, cash equivalents, restricted cash, policy benefits receivable and fees receivable.

 We currently fund our business primarily with debt that generally has a shorter duration than the duration of our longer-term assets.
 The resulting asset/liability mismatch can result in a liquidity shortfall if we are unable to renew maturing short term debt or secure suitable additional financing.
 In such a situation, we could be forced to sell assets at less than optimal (distressed) prices.
 We heavily rely on our L Bond offering to fund our business operations, including capital allocations to Beneficient.
 We were unable to offer our L Bonds, our primary source of debt capital, for the approximately three month period commencing May 1, 2019 due to delays in filing certain periodic reports with the SEC.
 We drew down our cash balances during that period as L Bonds matured but were unable to be renewed, and we were unable to offer new L Bonds.
 We recommenced our L Bond offering on August 8, 2019.
-If we are again forced to suspend our L Bond offering in the future for any significant length of time, or demand for our L bonds to dissipate, and we are unable to obtain replacement financing, our business would be adversely impacted and our ability to service and repay our debt obligations, much of which is short term, would be compromised, thereby negatively affecting our business prospects and viability.
+If we are again forced to suspend our L Bond offering in the future for any significant length of time, and we are unable to obtain replacement financing, our business would be adversely impacted and our ability to service and repay our debt obligations, much of which is short term, would be compromised, thereby negatively affecting our business prospects and viability.

 Additional future borrowing base capacity for premiums and servicing costs, created as the premiums and servicing costs of pledged life insurance policies become due and by additional policy pledges to the facility, if any, exists under the LNV Credit Facility.
 The LNV Credit Facility has certain financial and nonfinancial covenants.
-We were in compliance with the debt covenants as of June 30, 2020 and continue to be so as of the filing date of this report.
+We were in compliance with the debt covenants as of March 31, 2020 and are in compliance as of the filing date of this report.

-As noted in the "Results of Operations" section above, on November 11, 2019, GWG Holdings contributed the common stock and membership interests of its wholly-owned FOXO Labs and FOXO Life subsidiaries to a legal entity, FOXO, in exchange for a membership interest in the entity.
-GWG Holdings has contributed \$11.2 million in cash to FOXO to date and is committed to contribute an additional \$8.8 million to the entity through October 2021.
+As noted in the "Results of Operations" section above, on November 11, 2019, GWG Holdings contributed the common stock and membership interests of its wholly-owned Life Epigenetics and youSurance subsidiaries to a legal entity, FOXO, in exchange for a membership interest in the entity.
+In connection with the transaction, GWG Holdings contributed \$2.1 million in cash to FOXO during the fourth quarter of 2019 and is committed to contribute an additional \$12.5 million to the entity through October 2021.